Financing façade insulation: How to reduce costs and energy consumption

 Tax depreciation as an alternative to direct funding

-If you do not take advantage of direct grants or subsidised loans, you can claim the costs of facade insulation for tax purposes.
-You can deduct 20 per cent of the expenses from your tax liability over a period of three years.
+If you do not claim any direct grants or subsidised loans, you can claim the costs of façade insulation for tax purposes.
+You can deduct 20 per cent of the expenditure from your tax liability over a period of three years.
 The maximum tax reduction is 40,000 euros per property.
-In the first and second year, seven per cent of the costs (up to 14,000 euros) can be deducted, and in the third year, six per cent (up to 12,000 euros) can be deducted.
-It is important to note that this tax benefit cannot be combined with other public subsidies such as BAFA grants or KfW loans.
-Therefore, you must choose one.
-This option is particularly suitable for property owners who finance the renovation entirely from their own funds and have a high tax burden.
-From 2025, new model certificates are intended to simplify the tax handling further.
+In the first and second years, seven per cent of the costs each year (maximum 14,000 euros) and in the third year six per cent (maximum 12,000 euros) can be deducted.
+It is important to note that this tax incentive cannot be combined with other public subsidies such as BAFA grants or KfW loans.
+You therefore have to choose one option.
+This option is particularly suitable for owners who finance the renovation entirely from their own funds and have a high tax burden.
+From 2025, new standard certificates are also intended to simplify the tax process.

 Step-by-step guide to optimal financing

-A structured approach is key to success.
-Follow these four steps to secure the best possible financing for your façade insulation:
+A structured approach is the key to success.
+With these four steps, you can secure the best possible financing for your façade insulation:

-Obtain energy consultancy: Hire a certified energy efficiency expert.
-They will assess your project, create the necessary refurbishment roadmap (iSFP) for the higher grant rate, and confirm the technical requirements.
+Obtain energy advice: Commission a certified energy-efficiency expert.
+They will review your project, prepare the required refurbishment schedule (iSFP) for the higher subsidy rate, and confirm the technical requirements.

-Compare quotes: Obtain at least two to three quotes from specialist companies for the insulation work.
-Compare not only the price but also the proposed materials and scope of services.
+Compare quotes: Obtain at least two to three quotes from specialist contractors for the insulation work.
+Compare not only the price, but also the proposed materials and the scope of services.

-Apply for funding: Submit the application for a grant (BAFA) or loan (KfW) before signing a contractor agreement or ordering materials.
-The contract should include a contingency clause linking it to the funding approval.
+Apply for funding: Submit the application for a grant (BAFA) or loan (KfW) before you sign a contractor agreement or order materials.
+The contract should include a suspensive clause that makes it contingent on the funding approval.

-Secure financing and implement: After securing funding approval, finalize the loan agreement, for example, a solar loan, if you are combining insulation with photovoltaics.
+Secure and implement financing: Once the funding approval has been granted, conclude the loan agreement, for example for a solar loan, if you are combining the insulation with photovoltaics.
 Only then should construction work begin.

-This systematic planning ensures that you don’t miss deadlines and maximize all financial benefits.
+This systematic planning ensures that you do not miss any deadlines and make full use of all financial benefits.

 Expert tips for maximum savings

-To fully exploit the potential of your financing, you should be aware of some advanced strategies.
-Our expert tip: Combine measures to increase funding limits.
-If you insulate the roof or install new windows in addition to the façade, you can set the eligible costs for each individual measure separately, thereby maximising the total funding.
-An eco-loan for sustainable investments can be a sensible complement in this context.
-Also, consider the U-value: for funding, the thermal transmittance of the new insulation must not exceed 0.20 W/(m² K).
-Generous limits apply to listed buildings.
-Long-term planning, such as a building society savings contract for future renovations, can also provide financial security and facilitate implementation.
+To make full use of the potential of your financing, you should be familiar with some advanced strategies.
+Our expert tip: combine measures to achieve higher funding limits.
+If, in addition to the façade, you also insulate the roof or install new windows, you can claim the eligible costs for each individual measure separately and thus maximise the overall subsidy.
+A green loan for sustainable investments can be a useful addition here.
+Also note the U-value: for funding to apply, the thermal transmittance coefficient of the new insulation must not exceed 0.20 W/(m² K).
+More generous limits apply to listed buildings.
+Long-term planning, for example through a building savings contract for future renovations, can also provide financial security and make implementation easier.

-Financing facade insulation is a smart decision for the future of your property.
-It not only sustainably reduces your energy costs by up to 40 percent but also increases living comfort and the value of the building.
-By cleverly combining BAFA grants, KfW loans, and tax advantages, the initial investment costs of up to 20,000 euros for an average single-family home can be significantly reduced.
-Professional advice helps you find the optimal financing mix for your project and take advantage of all funding opportunities.
-This makes energy-efficient refurbishment an economically attractive undertaking.
+Financing façade insulation is a wise decision for the future of your property.
+It not only sustainably reduces your energy costs by up to 40 per cent, but also increases living comfort and the value of the building.
+By cleverly combining BAFA grants, KfW loans and tax advantages, the initial investment costs of up to EUR 20,000 for an average detached house can be significantly reduced.
+A professional consultation helps you find the optimal financing mix for your project and make full use of all funding opportunities.
+This makes the energy-efficient refurbishment a financially attractive proposition.

 More useful links

-The KfW provides detailed information on funding for facade insulation as part of energy-efficient refurbishment of existing properties for private individuals.
+The KfW provides detailed information on funding for façade insulation as part of the energy-efficient refurbishment of existing properties for private individuals.

-The Federal Environment Agency provides current data on energy consumption for buildings as an important environmental indicator.
+The German Environment Agency provides up-to-date data on energy consumption for buildings as an important environmental indicator.

-On Gesetze im Internet you will find the full text of the Building Energy Act (GEG), which regulates the energy requirements for new buildings and renovations.
+On Gesetze im Internet you can find the full text of the Buildings Energy Act (GEG), which regulates the energy requirements for new builds and refurbishments.

 The Federal Statistical Office (Destatis) provides tables on the energy consumption of private households.

-The German Energy Agency (dena) offers a modernisation guide with valuable tips for energy-efficient refurbishment.
+The German Energy Agency (dena) offers a modernisation guide with valuable tips on energy-efficient refurbishment.

-The Federal Environment Agency offers a document with questions and answers on the topic of insulation.
+The German Environment Agency provides a document with questions and answers on the topic of thermal insulation.

 FAQ

-You receive a basic grant of 15 percent from BAFA.
-With an individual renovation roadmap (iSFP), the grant increases to 20 percent of the eligible costs, up to a maximum of 60,000 euros, which corresponds to funding of up to 12,000 euros.
+You receive a basic subsidy of 15 per cent from BAFA.
+With an individual renovation roadmap (iSFP), the subsidy increases to 20 per cent of the eligible costs of up to 60,000 euros, which corresponds to funding of up to 12,000 euros.

 What loans are available for facade insulation?

-Do I need to hire an energy consultant to receive the funding?
+Do I need to hire an energy consultant to receive the grant?

-Yes, involvement of a certified energy efficiency expert is a mandatory requirement for applying for the Federal Funding for Efficient Buildings (BEG).
-The costs for this consultation are also subsidised at 50 percent.
+Yes, involving a certified energy efficiency expert is a mandatory requirement for applying for the Federal Funding for Efficient Buildings (BEG).
+The costs for this advice are also subsidised by 50 per cent.

 What is the iSFP bonus?

-The iSFP bonus is an additional incentive for funding.
-If the façade insulation is part of an individually prepared renovation schedule (iSFP), the subsidy rate increases from 15 to 20 percent and the eligible costs rise from 30,000 to 60,000 euros.
+The iSFP bonus is an additional funding incentive.
+If façade insulation is part of an individual refurbishment roadmap (iSFP) prepared beforehand, the subsidy rate increases from 15 to 20 per cent and the eligible costs rise from 30,000 to 60,000 euros.

-Yes, as an alternative to BAFA/KfW funding, you can deduct 20 percent of the renovation costs (up to a maximum of 40,000 euros) from your taxes over three years.
-However, combining this with other funding options is not allowed.
+Yes, alternatively to BAFA/KfW funding, you can deduct 20 percent of the renovation costs (maximum 40,000 euros) from your tax bill over three years.
+However, combining this with other grants is excluded.

-To be eligible, the insulated facade must achieve a thermal transmittance (U-value) of a maximum of 0.20 W/(m²K).
+To be eligible for funding, the insulated façade must achieve a thermal transmittance coefficient (U-value) of no more than 0.20 W/(m²K).
 Different, less stringent requirements apply to listed buildings.